opencoca/WEB-admin/packages/decap-cms/README.md

 When a user navigates to `/admin/` they'll be prompted to log in, and once authenticated they'll be able to create new content or edit existing content.

-Read more about Decap CMS [Core Concepts](https://www.decapcms.org/docs/intro/).
+Read more about Startr Web-Admin [Core Concepts](https://www.decapcms.org/docs/intro/).

 ## Installation and Configuration

-The Decap CMS can be used in two different ways.
+The Startr Web-Admin can be used in two different ways.

 * A Quick and easy install, that requires you to create a single HTML file and a configuration file.
 All the CMS JavaScript and CSS are loaded from a CDN.
   To learn more about this installation method, refer to the [Quick Start Guide](https://www.decapcms.org/docs/quick-start/)